Zankoku-Okuno/neptune/docs/guides/get_started.md

         format $ do
             plaintext $ sendfile fname
             json $ do
-                contents <- liftIO $ T.readFile fname
+                -- You can do plenty of work in the Format monad contents <- liftIO $ T.readFile fname
                 text $ "{'name':\"" <> contents <> "\"}"
     endpoint "name" "PUT" "" $ do
         -- Extracting the body requires that we understand its Content-Type body <- parseBody [("text/plain", return . toStrictT . decodeUtf8L)]
         liftIO $ T.writeFile fname body
-        -- Here's a quick url reversal with no datum and no query params goto <- url "name" Vault.empty []
+        -- Here's a simple url reversal: no datums and no parameters goto <- url "name" Vault.empty []
         redirect goto